sanchitmonga22/flutter-tools-mcp/plan.md

 ## Architecture Enhancement Proposal

-We can significantly improve the architecture by adopting a similar approach to the browser-tools-mcp implementation, which uses a two-component system:
+We can significantly improve the architecture by adopting a similar approach to the browser-tools-mcp implementation, which uses a three-component system:

 1. **Flutter Connector Server**
    - A standalone service that runs continuously in the background
    - Automatically discovers and monitors all Flutter applications (both those started by the tools and externally)
+   - Connects to Flutter's VM Service Protocol to collect data
-   - Collects logs, performance metrics, and other data in real-time
+   - Collects logs, performance metrics, network activity, and other data in real-time
    - Provides a REST API for the MCP server to query

 2. **Flutter Tools MCP Server**